-Take a style tip from the designers of this boutique hotel, by adding a perimeter of black to a simple vintage square table.
-Leaving the timber warm and natural in the middle adds warmth and marries beautifully with the wooden chairs and warm-toned pendant.
+Take a style tip from boutique hotel designers by adding a perimeter of black to a simple vintage square table.
+Leaving the timber warm and natural in the middle adds warmth and marries beautifully with wooden chairs and a warm-toned pendant.

 By the way, the last few dining room ideas (and plenty more below) have fireplaces, and if you would like to add one in your dining room or wondering how to style your existing one – take a look at these fireplace tile ideas.